dortania/OpenCore-Post-Install/misc/rtc.md

   * Much easier for the end user to patch
   * Prevents EfiBoot from breaking your system as well

 The former is actually already integrated into OpenCore with the `DisableRtcChecksum` quirk, but has the downfall of only blocking regions 0x58-0x59 and only working in the kernel level.
-Best way to know if this option is best, enable it and try.
-If this doesn't work, disable as it's an unnecessary patch.
+The best way to know if this option is best, enable it and try.
+If this doesn't work, disable it as it's an unnecessary patch.

 With the latter, we're able to block very specific regions of our choice that match our exact model.
-And we're able to do this both in the kernel level and firmware aiding with hibernation support.
-This however will requires much more time and [RTCMemoryFixup](https://github.com/acidanthera/RTCMemoryFixup/releases/latest).
+And we're able to do this both at the kernel level and firmware aiding with hibernation support.
+This however will require much more time and [RTCMemoryFixup](https://github.com/acidanthera/RTCMemoryFixup/releases/latest).

 ## Finding our bad RTC region